Diabetic Diet: Natural Ways to Control Blood Sugar with Nutrition

-Type 2 diabetes is a condition in which the pancreas produces insulin.
-However, the body cannot use it correctly, or the pancreas cannot produce a sufficient amount to keep up with the demand.
-It is usually caused by a combination of factors.
-A poor-quality diet, being overweight, and having a family history of diabetes are known risk factors for type 2 diabetes.
-It is the most common type of diabetes, and it can usually be reversed with a diabetic diet.
+Type 2 diabetes is a condition in which the pancreas cannot produce a sufficient amount of insulin, or the cells cannot use it correctly.
+It is usually caused by a combination of factors, including a poor-quality diet, being overweight, and having a family history of diabetes.
+Type 2 is the most common type of diabetes, and it can usually be reversed with a diabetic diet.

 The most important aspect of treating diabetes is controlling blood sugar levels.
 One of the best ways to do this is with a diabetic diet, which will prevent dangerous blood sugar spikes.

-Here are some common causes of blood sugar spikes.
-The most common one, diet, we saved for last.
+Below are some of the most common causes of blood sugar spikes.

 You may not think sleep has anything to do with blood sugar control, but studies have shown just the opposite.

 One study showed lack of sleep interferes with the body’s ability to break down glucose.
 Doctors believe this is because the nervous system slows way down when you sleep, and your brain uses less blood sugar.

 Exercise is good for diabetes.
 Indeed, many studies have shown exercise increases insulin sensitivity, reducing blood sugar levels.
 But there can be a downside.
 Too much or too little exercise can affect these levels.